 In the Early Years Foundation Stage we aim for pupils to build on their own experiences and to this end, pupils are encouraged to gain a conceptual understanding of maths through the use of practical, concrete equipment such as Numicon.
 The use of manipulatives is fundamental in supporting pupils to bridge their experiences from the abstract to the tangible.
 It is our belief that continuous exposure to meaningful experiences/ real life problem solving will benefit our children throughout their school journey.

+Children are assessed on their knowledge and skills regularly and in a variety of ways.
+Teachers respond to pupils’ work through written marking and verbal feedback on a whole class, group, paired or individual level.
 To support pupils’ learning process, pupils are taught a range of written methods to effectively use for all mathematical operations.
 Pupils are taught these methods once they have developed sound mental strategies which those methods can build upon.
 This is done as it is important that children as children need to develop both a conceptual understanding of maths as well as a procedural one.

 The New Curriculum, implemented in 2014 covers the Key areas of Number, Geometry, Statistics and Measure, with using and applying mathematics running through all of these.
 There is a greater focus on conceptual and procedural understanding, fluency and mastery (having a thorough understanding of a topic and to be able to apply it), and the use of manipulatives (apparatus such as Numicon and Cuisenaire to assist in children’s understanding of topics)